-Focus Humanitarian Assistance (FOCUS) began its operations in India in 2002 with emergency response, relief and recovery, which have quickly become priority areas.
-FOCUS India has responded to major disasters across the country and implements various disaster risk reduction activities to strengthen the capacity of local communities to prepare for and respond to disasters.
-An effective response strategy ensures the timely deployment of resources, including relief items, through FOCUS’ network of volunteers.
+The Aga Khan Agency for Habitat (AKAH), through its Focus Humanitarian Assistance (FOCUS) programme, began its operations in India in 2002. it started with emergency response, relief and recovery, which have quickly become priority areas.
+AKAH India, which has responded to major disasters across the country, implements various disaster risk reduction activities to strengthen the capacity of local communities to prepare for and respond to disasters.
+An effective response strategy ensures the timely deployment of resources, including relief items, through AKAH’s network of volunteers.

-FOCUS India also works closely with non-governmental and international agencies including the European Commission, the Canadian Department of Foreign Affairs, Trade and Development, Aga Khan Foundation, the Aga Khan Health Services, and the Aga Khan Planning and Building Services.
-Response activities
+AKAH India also works closely with non-governmental and international agencies including the European Commission, the Canadian Department of Foreign Affairs, Trade and Development, Aga Khan Foundation, the Aga Khan Health Services, and the Aga Khan Planning and Building Services.

-Over the years, FOCUS India has responded to a range of incidents including floods, cyclones, earthquakes, and a tsunami amongst other emergencies.
+Over the years, AKAH India has responded to a range of incidents including floods, cyclones, earthquakes, and a tsunami amongst other emergencies.
 Some of the significant response activities include:

-- Kashmir Earthquake, 2005: FOCUS immediately responded to the earthquake providing winterised tents, blankets and warm clothing to nearly 400 families in 14 isolated villages.
-Subsequently, FOCUS implemented a three-year earthquake rehabilitation programme, which reached more than 2,250 households and 9,500 beneficiaries in 17 villages.
+- Kashmir Earthquake, 2005: AKAH immediately responded to the earthquake providing winterised tents, blankets and warm clothing to nearly 400 families in 14 isolated villages.
+Subsequently, AKAH implemented a three-year earthquake rehabilitation programme, which reached more than 2,250 households and 9,500 beneficiaries in 17 villages.

-- Cyclone Ogni, 2006: In the immediate aftermath of the cyclone, FOCUS distributed food to over 7,000 people (1,470 families) and 184 food packets for children in 15 villages for two days.
+- Cyclone Ogni, 2006: In the immediate aftermath of the cyclone, AKAH distributed food to over 7,000 people (1,470 families) and 184 food packets for children in 15 villages for two days.